 tempdbon the next failover / restart.
 I could have changed

 msdb, and I may go back to do that at some point, but my focus here was on user databases.

 [state] / is_read_only / is_in_standby

 We need to make sure the databases we're trying to change are online and not read only (I hit one that was currently set to read only, and will have to come back to that one later).

 OUTER APPLY (...)

-We want to restrict our actions to databases that are either the primary in an AG or not in an AG at all.
+We want to restrict our actions to databases that are either the primary in an AG or not in an AG at all (and also have to account for distributed AGs, where we can be primary and local but still not be writable).
 If you happen to run the check on a secondary, you can't fix the issue there, but you should still get a warning about it.
 Thanks to Erik Darling for helping with this logic, and Taylor Martell for motivating improvements.